oss-labs/iox24-webapp/README.md

 Awesome!
 Contributions of all kinds are greatly appreciated.
 To help smoothen the process we have a few non-exhaustive guidelines to follow which should get you going in no time.

 ## LICENSE
-Check out the developer [LICENSE](https://github.com/vrijraj/devfest-website-2023/blob/main/LICENSE)
+Check out the developer [LICENSE](https://github.com/oss-labs/iox24-webapp/blob/main/LICENSE)

 ## Facing Any Problem or need any Help?
-Write us in [issues](https://github.com/vrijraj/devfest-website-2023/issues) section.
-Our team will try solve your issue within 10-12 hours.<be>
+Write us in the [issues](https://github.com/vrijraj/oss-labs/iox24-webapp/issues) section.
+Our team will try to solve your issue within 10-12 hours.<be>